Brain Octane compared to MiCkey T Eight, KetoMCT Oil, CapTri and CLEAN MCT

 For larger scale operations, I learned that supercritical carbon dioxide is now being used as the extraction solvent for creation of essential oils and other herbal distillates.
 Its main advantages over solvents such as hexane and acetone are that it is non-toxic and non-flammable.
 The process is much cheaper and simpler as it evaporates into the air and can be used over and over.

 Dr. Berger sent me this reference document that explains a great deal about the process.
-He says, “Per my reading, all of these processes can be done with heat, pressure, and distillation without solvents.
+He says, “Per my reading, all of these processes can be done with heat, pressure, and distillation without solvents.”

 I still don’t know exactly what process Bulletproof uses, but there’s no question it can be done.
 Also, I want to be clear that I do not know how any of the C8 brands being compared expel oil.

 Supercritical carbon dioxide is a process to extract oil without toxic chemicals.
-Click To Tweet
+Share on XThere are numerous purification steps after extraction

 According to the Food and Agriculture Organization of the United Nations (FAO), the refining steps after extraction include “centrifuges to separate the oil” and “physical refining (steam stripping, distillative neutralisation) which are used for removing the free fatty acids.”